Chat App System Design & Architecture : Key Insights For 2023

 Kotlin/Java | Provides a native Android feel, fast and efficient | Android-based chat applications |

-Messaging App Frameworks
+Messaging App Frameworks to Build Live Chat System

-Many frameworks and tools are available that are designed to incorporate chat functionality into new and existing applications.
+Many chat app frameworks and tools are available that are designed to incorporate chat functionality into new and existing applications.
 Choosing which frameworks to use when making a messaging app should not be taken lightly, as this decision can either save or cost you hundreds of developer hours.

 When you build chat functionality into your new or existing apps, you can choose any framework or tool from hundreds of options available in the market.
 However, you need to put some serious focus on choosing the right framework for your app, as it highly impacts the cost and time of your app development.